 11.8.3.1.3 RUC Availability Bid Cost

 The RUC Availability Bid Cost is calculated as the product of the RUC Award with the relevant RUC Availability Bid price, divided by the number of Settlement Intervals in a Trading Hour.
-The RUC Availability Bid Cost for a Bid Cost Recovery Eligible Resource for a Settlement Interval is zero if the Bid Cost Recovery Eligible Resource is operating below its RUC Schedule, and also has a negative Uninstructed Imbalance Energy (UIE) magnitude in that Settlement Interval in excess of: (1) five (5) MWh divided by the number of Settlement Intervals in the Trading Hour; or (2) three percent (3%) of its maximum capacity divided by the number of Settlement Intervals in a Trading Hour.
-The CAISO will determine the RUC Availability Bid Cost based on the Multi-Stage Generating Resource Generating Unit level.
+The CAISO will determine the RUC Availability Bid Cost based on the MSG Configuration.
 The RUC Availability Cost for a Bid Cost for an RMR Resource for a Settlement Interval is zero.

 11.8.3.1.4 RUC Transition Cost